 Becoming a real estate agent requires a giant leap of faith and an investment of time and money.
 That’s why some agents may choose to test the waters with a part-time real estate position while hanging onto the steady income from another job.
 Industry veterans may also find that working for a part-time real estate agent salary provides an alternate or transition to retirement or a way to balance work and family life.

-Whether you moonlight in this field or consider your part-time position a second job or career, there are plenty of challenges to overcome on this nontraditional path.
+Whether you’re looking into real estate career opportunities for a second job or brand new career, there are plenty of challenges to overcome on this nontraditional path.
 Despite your chosen work schedule, you’ll have to juggle clients who generally want their agents to be available around the clock.

 You should align with a broker for the office essentials and should operate like a full-time professional with clear expectations about your earning potential, said Valorie Easter, a Realtor in Charlottesville, Virginia.

 Easter worked part-time for two years while her children were young and has worked with several part-timers over the years.
 Here are her eight tips for effective part-time real estate:

 - Dedicate two hours a day to lead generation